Susette looks for ways to use her extensive spiritual, political, and practical experience to benefit people, wildlife, and the environment.

 - The next step is throwing things, then pepper or bear spray, but those shouldn't be needed.

 I did see a video recently where a bear curiously approached a female hiker to smell her hair.
 She faced him and stood still, letting him sniff.
 Then he went away a few yards and came back, again to sniff.
-I thought at first she must have used a shampoo he liked, but then he sniffed other places—her neck, underarms, behind the knees—and it began to look like it was her perfume.
-So, if you're going hiking, don't wear perfume.

 How to Deter Bears